bgoonz/gists-revamp/by-extension/markdown/python-intro.md

 The good programmer that you are, you created a new method called `print_string(str, no_of_times)` accepting a text parameter, in addition to `no_of_times`.

 Syntax rules for method parameters are quite strict.
 If we say `print_string("Welcome to Python")` and run it, we get an error!
-Python Shell says: “I need `no_of_times` to be present in here”.
+Python Shell says: “I need `no_of_times` to be present in here ".

 ```text
     >>> print_string("Welcome to Python")